 Author has written 30 stories for Mutant X, Dukes of Hazzard, Star Trek: 2009, Third Watch, Hawaii Five-0, and Supernatural.

-I stumbled across fan fiction about 8 or 9 years ago, when I was randomly looking up a TV show on the internet.
+I stumbled across fan fiction several years ago, when I was randomly looking up a TV show on the internet.
 How surprised was I to find a little world full of people across the globe who think similarly to me!
 Until that moment, I had thought I was the only one who made up stories in my head based on TV shows and movies.
 How delightfully wrong I was!
 Since then, this place has become a kind of haven for me, an escape, just as I'm sure it is for most others who participate in this craft.
 I love the communities that have formed on this site - the safe place it has created for writers to share their work and receive both praise and suggestions for improvement.
 It's amazing really. :)

 About my Writing:

-Several of my stories were written back when I was a teenager, and I'd like to think I have improved since then.
+Several of my stories were written when I was a teenager, and I'd like to think I have improved since then.
 I keep them posted for purposes of nostalgia.